jaspar888/Letterboxd-txt-letterboxd-csv-list/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To get a local copy up and running follow these steps.
+MAKE SURE YOUR TXT LIST IS CALLED "torrents.txt" OTHERWISE THE SCRIPT WILL NOT WORK

 ### Prerequisites